Quasinormal bulk-edge characters of gravitons in Nariai geometry: Introduction

 \section{Introduction}

 Quantum corrections to black hole spacetimes offer crucial insights into the microscopic origin of black hole entropy.
-At the semi-classical level, such corrections are encoded in the one-loop partition function of matter fields \cite{Banerjee:2010qc, Banerjee:2011jp}, around the black hole background.
-In the path integral approach, the one-loop contribution arises from integrating over these quadratic fluctuations, and is formally expressed as the functional determinant of the corresponding kinetic operator.
+In particular, one-loop corrections to the Euclidean partition function of a black hole give rise to logarithmic corrections to the Bekenstein–Hawking entropy, providing a non-trivial precision test of the microscopic origin of black hole entropy \cite{Banerjee:2010qc,Banerjee:2011jp}.
+At the semi-classical level, such corrections are encoded in the one-loop partition function of fields including the matter fields, gauge fields, gravitons and the corresponding ghost modes \cite{Banerjee:2010qc, Banerjee:2011jp}, around the black hole background.
+In the path integral approach, the one-loop contribution arises from integrating over these quadratic fluctuations and is formally expressed as the functional determinant of the corresponding kinetic operator.
 Although the one-loop partition function plays a central role in capturing quantum corrections to black hole physics, its explicit evaluation in black hole backgrounds is often technically challenging.
 This difficulty arises primarily from the complexity of determining the spectrum of the associated kinetic operator.
-The heat kernel method offers a powerful framework for computing one-loop determinants, particularly in Euclidean settings \cite{Vassilevich:2003xt}.
-Alternatively, a compelling approach involves expressing the one-loop determinant in terms of quasinormal modes, known as the Denef-Hartnoll-Sachdev formula \cite{Denef:2009kn}.
+The heat-kernel method is a powerful framework to compute the one-loop determinant in the Euclidean formalism \cite{Vassilevich:2003xt}.
+Alternatively, one can also express the one-loop determinant in terms of quasinormal modes, which is known as the Denef-Hartnoll-Sachdev formula \cite{Denef:2009kn}.
 These modes characterize the spectrum of quantum fluctuations and capture the inherently dissipative dynamics of black hole spacetimes.
-Denef-Hartnoll-Sachdev(DHS) formula has been quite useful in computing the one-loop determinant of matter fields in the background of black holes in de Sitter and anti-de Sitter spaces \cite{Datta:2011za, Castro:2017mfj,Grewal:2022hlo} and finding quantum corrections in the extremal and near-extremal black holes \cite{Mukherjee:2024nhx,Kapec:2024zdj,Arnaudo:2024bbd}.
+The Denef--Hartnoll--Sachdev (DHS) formula has been quite useful in computing one-loop determinants of fields in black-hole backgrounds in de Sitter and anti-de Sitter spaces \cite{Datta:2011za,Castro:2017mfj,Grewal:2022hlo}, as well as in extracting quantum corrections for extremal and near-extremal black holes \cite{Mukherjee:2024nhx,Kapec:2024zdj,Arnaudo:2024bbd}.
+In several subsequent works \cite{Datta:2011za,Castro:2017mfj,Anninos:2020hfj,Law:2022zdq,Grewal:2022hlo,Mukherjee:2024nhx}, it has been emphasized that the Denef–Hartnoll–Sachdev prescription works very well in computing the one-loop determinant of scalar fields.
+For spinning fields, however, the one-loop path integral naturally factorizes as \cite{Anninos:2020hfj}

+where \(\mathcal{Z}_{\rm edge}\) denotes the edge partition function associated with a localized path integral on the codimension-two surface, naturally identified with the bifurcation surface in Lorentzian geometry.